tytydraco/yessleep/out/Im_a_homicide_detective_Apparently_things_can_get_a_whole_lot_worse.md

 I kept my gaze focused towards the person, towards *him* as closer inspection revealed.
 "I don't know.
 Another animal themed abomination, by the looks of it."

 I stood my ground and watched, unsure of what to do, as he heaved his neck and the rest of his body towards us.
-They made eye contact with me and moved their mouth as if to speak, but all that came out were more ghastly groans.
-I understood what he was trying to say anyways, his mouth shaped like  a circle, and opening and closing, enunciating a one syllable word.
+He made eye contact with me and moved his mouth as if to speak, but all that came out were more ghastly groans.
+I understood what he was trying to say anyways, his mouth opening and closing in a circle-like shape, enunciating a one syllable word.

 *Help.*

 I stepped back, out of fear more than anything else.
 I knew that this . . . thing couldn't necessarily do anything to harm me, but in the back of my mind alarm bells were going off. *This is unnatural.
 People shouldn't look like that.
 You need to leave.
 Now.*

 I could sense my team behind me tensing up and shuffling backwards, probably going through the same thought process as I was.
-Fear is the primary motivator in a person, after all.

 The person continued to crawl forward, further extending the trail of blood behind him, his movements more slow and haggard.
 His life essence seemed to be dripping away from him, and it was obvious I was watching the final moments of someone tortured to the point of death, once again.

 A voice began to speak.

 It emanated from above us, broken and distorted, probably coming from some sort of P.A system.
 It was calm and somewhat cheerful in the way it spoke, as if everything going on was just a normal occurrence.

 *Welcome, all visitors, to the newest attraction to the human zoo.
 A lovely giraffe, created by slowly tearing apart pieces of his neck, and replacing it with larger, more appropriate pieces of human flesh.*